SolarLune/goaseprite/README.md

 [GoDoc link](https://godoc.org/github.com/SolarLune/goaseprite)

 Hello!
-This is a JSON loader for Aseprite files written in / for Go.
+Goaseprite is a JSON loader for Aseprite files written in / for Go.

 ## How To Use